sisihagen/website/content/en/blog/2019/11/a-new-gigantic-swell-of-money-will-be-concealed.md

 title: "A new gigantic swell of money will be concealed"
 date: 2019-11-04
 tags: "Society"
+geo: "North America"
+draft: false
 shorttext: "The US central bank has launched the next swell of money through the back door in recent weeks."
-draft: false
 lang: en
 cover: "society"
 ---